"Quality Outdoor Living Since 1995"

 When Aluminum Is the Right Call

-If your main goal is weather protection and year-round use (and you don’t need light transmission), insulated aluminum covers are hard to beat.
+If your main goal is weather protection and year-round use (and you don’t need light transmission), solid aluminum covers are hard to beat.
 They handle the heaviest Okanagan snow loads, require almost zero maintenance, and can be fitted with fans, heaters, and lighting to create a true outdoor room.
 They’re the workhorse option — not flashy, but they’ll outlast everything else.
 Check our glass vs. aluminum comparison if you’re torn between the two.

-Insulated aluminum patio cover providing year-round weather protection
+Solid aluminum patio cover providing year-round weather protection

 How Long Do Polycarbonate Patio Covers Last?